dm23aau/Project-on-EV-charging-Infrastrucure/README.md

 - `facilityType`: Type of facility where the charging station is located.

 ## Data Preprocessing
-Missing Values: The dataset was cleaned by removing rows with missing values in critical columns, such as distance.
+-Missing Values: The dataset was cleaned by removing rows with missing values in critical columns, such as distance.
-Date Formatting: The created and ended timestamps were corrected for inconsistent year formatting and converted to proper datetime objects.
+-Date Formatting: The created and ended timestamps were corrected for inconsistent year formatting and converted to proper datetime objects.
-Feature Scaling: Numerical features were standardized to ensure fair comparison during clustering and modeling.
+-Feature Scaling: Numerical features were standardized to ensure fair comparison during clustering and modeling.

 ## Exploratory Data Analysis (EDA)
 -Distribution Plots: Histograms and boxplots were used to visualize the distribution and identify outliers in key features like kwhTotal, chargeTimeHrs, and distance.